rehierl/node-tree-outliner/3-basic-design/3-9-1-implicit-associations.md

 advantages and disadvantages:

-Note that all options, except for the last one, technically allow to close type-1 sections.
-That is, if it would not be allowed to close certain sections, then additional, case dependent tests would be required.
+Note that all options, except for the last one, technically allow to close type-1 sections from within such a section.
+That is, if it would not be allowed to execute these kind of close operations, then additional, case dependent tests would be required.

 Note that the universal section has no existing parent container (i.e. virtual).
 This aspect might have to be taken into account, if a close modifier instructs the algorithm to close all open sections (including the root section).
-Whether or not this should even be allowed/possible is an aspect that still needs to be investigated.
+Whether or not this should even be allowed/possible is an aspect that still needs to be taken care of.

 **Option 1:** parent container references, node identifiers